 Originally the word Oottupura meant an opulent dining room that could be found at the temples and mansions in India.
 The meals served at those places has always been recognized because of its wholesomeness, epicurean taste, unique smell, colorfulness and texture.

 In our cafe we have made everything possible to bring to life the main idea that stands behind these words – “always supremely satisfy our guests.”

-About ayurvedic cuisine
+About Ayurvedic Indian cuisine

-About culinary traditions in Kerala state
+About culinary tradition in Kerala state.

 For 2000 years Kerala state has been visited by sailors from all over the world.
 Bargainers and travelers from Greece, Rome, the Mediterranean, the Middle East and Europe have been coming to Kerala state for years.
 Kerala's cuisine blends together local food and overseas dishes in a special way that it doesn't change the uniqueness of indigenous meals.

 The cuisine of Kerala is linked to its geographic location, history and culture customs.
 Traditional Kerala cuisine covers a great variety of dishes.
 Kerala is well known as the "Land of Spices", the state's local dishes are specially famous for its piquant and colorful flavors.

 In Kerala it is customary to serve nourishment on a banana leaf.
 Coconut oil is an important ingredient in the delicacies of Kerala and it is commonly used in many dishes.
 Tamarind is one of the most essential ingredients for many traditional Indian food preparation.

 Kerala's cuisine are well known for such healthy snacks and appetizers as banana chips, pappadam scones and fried jackfruits.